dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2026/ralph-wiggum-loop/index.md

 ## The Ralph Wiggum Loop

-Highly popular, whimsical and fun, the Ralph Wiggum Loop is one of the earliest and most simple agentic development patterns.
+The Ralph Wiggum Loop is one of the earliest and most simple agentic development patterns, a somewhat whimsical and silly approach to getting a coding agent to run continuously to solve a problem, with an extremely simple orchestration pattern.
+Ralph is not a pattern I'd really recommend for real-world problems but you'll see it around and hear about it and it's fun to explore and play with.

 The pattern is simply "run an agent in a loop, with a single prompt, until it thinks it's done".
 Very few instructions, almost no orchestration at all, often with no intermediate steps tracked, it can be surprisingly effective for certain types of task.
 [Ralph Wiggum](https://simpsons.fandom.com/wiki/Ralph_Wiggum) is a character from The Simpsons who is not particularly smart but kind of good natured and persistent.